FullStackTypeScriptCourse/course_material/week5_project_part1/README.md

 ## Hand in
 Hand in before next class session by uploading your solution to github and fill out this google [form](https://forms.gle/Yzhcp7raAw3d2J53A) with your details.
 The github repo must contain the following:
-1. README.md file in project root descriping your project.
+1. README.md file in project root describing your project.
 2. A folder called `src` containing all your source code.
 3. All the necessary files and folders created by vite to install and run the project.